-SCCHA continues to expand the PBV program, however, there are not sufficient PBV vouchers yet available to reach 40% of the CACC units.
-In FY2020 an additional 287 PBVs were awarded to new construction developments, which brings the PBV Program to 19% of CACC units.
-SCCHA did not meet the benchmark of adding 300 PBV units per year but continues to slowly increase the number of vouchers
+SCCHA continues to expand the PBV program; however, local affordable housing development has not reached the level to require utilizing 40% of the CACC units.
+In FY2021 an additional 243 PBVs were awarded to new construction developments, which brings the PBV program to approximately 21% of CACC units.
+SCCHA did not meet the benchmark of adding 300 PBV units per year, due to funding uncertainty caused by the COVID-19 pandemic.

 Activity 2020-1: Increase PBV Program Cap to 40 Percent of Consolidated ACC Units Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-HC #4: Displacement Prevention (per year) Number of households able to move to a better unit or a neighborhood of opportunity as a result of the activity (increase).
+HC #4: Displacer ment Preve ntion (per year) Number of households able to move to a better unit or a neighborhood of opportunity as a result of the activity (increase).
+0 300 243 No

-There were no significant changes to this activity during FY2020.
+There were no significant changes to this activity during FY2021.